Japanese local government

 Japan’s mayoral system

-Japan’s mayors are represented by the Japan Association of City Mayors, founded in 1898.
-The association is one of the six local government associations of Japan, which are represented outside of Japan in countries such as the US, UK and China by the Council of Local Authorities for International Relations (CLAIR), founded in 1988.
+Japan’s designated city mayors are represented by the Mayors Association of Designated Cities , founded in 2003.
+The association is one of several local government associations of Japan, which are represented outside of Japan in countries such as the US, UK and China by the Council of Local Authorities for International Relations (CLAIR), founded in 1988.

 Mayors of Designated Cities of Japan